johnwilldonicely/LDAS/README.md

 # LDAS: Linux Based Data Analysis Suite
 Author: John R. Huxter [22 Deceber 2019]

 LDAS is a suite of command-line tools for data analysis, written in a combination of C and shell (Bash).
-These tools are designed for high-speed and batch analysis of data, and includes plotting tools for generating graphs and summaries.
+These tools are designed for high-speed and batch analysis of data.
+LDAS contains tools for:

+* data visualization (smart-postscript)
+* spectral power analysis (FFT)
+* coherence and correlation
+* phase-amplitude coupling
+* filters (IIR, FIR, notch)

+...and more.
 Briefly, LDAS is comprised of...

 * xs- executable Bash shell scripts
 * xe- executable C-programs